 4. DWH journal allows the author(s) to hold the copyright without restrictions.

-5. DWH journal supports GREEN SHERPA/RoMEO registered deposit policy that means that the author(s) can archive pre-print and post-print or publisher's version/PDF.
+5. DWH journal supports BLUE SHERPA/RoMEO registered deposit policy that means that the author(s) can archive pre-print and post-print or publisher's version/PDF.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.